 Day 26: Depart Nepal

 After breakfast, we’ll take you to Tribhuvan International Airport for your flight home.
-You’ll leave with unforgettable memories of conquering three Himalayan passes.
+You leave Nepal having crossed three major Himalayan passes in one continuous expedition.

 Pricing and Inclusions